 Data for the study is collected through a survey in the year 2019 in the district of Palakkad, Kerala.
 Population of the study includes all poor households in the district.
-Poverty line used by the government to provide subsidies to households is used as the criteria to identify the poor households.
-Household is considered to be the basic unit of analysis.
-A total sample of 408 households including 1,741 members were collected.
-The sample used for analysis includes both insured and uninsured households who availed inpatient care in the past 365 days.
+Poverty line provided by the Tendulkar committee report is used as the criteria to identify the poor households.
+A total sample of 408 households including 1,741 members were collected from a population of 3,66,680 poor households.
+Among the total population of the study, 3,25,758 poor households are insured while 40,922 are uninsured.
+The sample used for analysis includes both insured and uninsured households who availed inpatient care from January 2018 to January 2019.
 Samples were selected from all 13 community development blocks of the district using simple random sampling.
 Separate structured schedule were used to collect information from the groups for the detailed information.
 Total samples were divided into three groups namely the households which are uninsured(86 households), households which used insurance benefits for the first time (206 households) and the ones who used insurance benefits more than once (116 households) for multivariate analysis.
 This classification not only helps to understand the difference among insured and uninsured but also helps in understanding the difference among first time users and the others.
 The data is limited to inpatient care health expenses.